marek-simonik/record3d-wifi-streaming-and-rgbd-mp4-3d-video-demo/README.md

 # [Record3D](https://record3d.app)'s Wi-Fi Streaming & RGBD mp4 3D Video Demo

+*New feature (2021-03-07): Added an AR demo (`ar.html`), which you can try at [https://record3d.app/ar](https://record3d.app/ar).
+You will need to point your camera at the [Hiro marker](https://stemkoski.github.io/AR-Examples/markers/hiro.png) to see the 3D Video in AR.*

 This is a demo project for the [Record3D](https://record3d.app) iOS app.
 You can test the demo at this address: [http://record3d.xyz](http://record3d.xyz).

 To preview the demo, use Safari or Google Chrome, **it does not work in Firefox**.
 Due to security restrictions, the demo must be run on a `http://` website (i.e. not on `https://`).
 You can also try the demo by downloading this repository and opening the `index.html` file in your browser.